anitaweck/data_analyst/README.md

 1. A pdf document containing your answers to the rubric questions.
 This file should document your data wrangling process.

+Updated: The questions are answered within the html-document: https://github.com/anitaweck/data_analyst/blob/master/DW_P3_OSM.html

-The rubric questions are answered in in the uploaded iPhyton Notebook.
+Old: The rubric questions are answered in in the uploaded iPhyton Notebook.
 This is the link: https://github.com/anitaweck/data_analyst/blob/master/DW_P3_OSM.ipynb

 2. Your Python code for Lesson 6 quizzes, as well as any additional code you used in auditing and cleaning your dataset for the final project.